 Amazon Vendor Express is a new Amazon program that is invite-only

 - Amazon vendor express allows Amazon to not take the time and energy to do research on vendors but instead lets them get started with Amazon seller central or Amazon marketplace by simply filling out an application

 - There are no fees for enrolling in this service which means companies may have more Amazon resources to use Amazon Vendor Express

 - Amazon has not been clear on the requirement for being able to enroll in Amazon vendor express

 - Vendors can still access Amazon seller central or Amazon marketplace while enrolled in this service.

-In case your vendor vendor central account is suspended, you can request for reactivation using the process laid out in this article.
+In case your vendor central account is suspended, you can request reactivation using the process laid out in this article.

-The Amazon Vendor Central platform is a powerful tool that can be used to grow your business on the world’s largest marketplace.
-There are many benefits of using this system, including removing some of the burden from managing your own inventory and making it easier for you to sell internationally.
+The Amazon Vendor Central platform is a powerful tool that can be used to grow your business in the world’s largest marketplace.
+There are many benefits of using this system, including removing some of the burdens of managing your own inventory and making it easier for you to sell internationally.
 If you haven’t explored vendor central yet, now may be the time!